 If you seek medical attention, your doctor may conduct a variety of tests.
 These include:

-- Nasal endoscopy: A procedure where your doctor inserts a thin, flexible tube into your nose to examine your sinuses.
+- Nasal endoscopy.
+Your doctor inserts a thin, flexible tube into your nose to examine your sinuses.

-- Imaging tests: Your doctor may order a CT scan or an MRI to take images of your sinuses to help them confirm a diagnosis.
+- Imaging tests.
+Your doctor may order a CT scan or an MRI to take pictures of your sinuses to help them confirm a diagnosis.

 Depending on your specific case, your doctor may also order a nasal and sinus culture to determine the underlying cause of your sinus infection.
-Or, you may undergo allergy testing to see whether chronic sinus infections are triggered by allergies.
+You may also undergo allergy testing to see whether allergies are triggering your chronic sinus infections.

 Getting a sinus infection while pregnant isn’t fun, but there are ways to prevent and lower your risk.

 These infections often develop after the common cold, so try to do everything possible to avoid getting sick with a cold.
-Limit contact with sick people and maybe wear a facial mask to protect yourself from germs.
-It's also important to wash your hands frequently and avoid touching your mouth and nose.
+Limit contact with sick people.
+Consider wearing a facial mask to protect yourself from germs.
+It’s also important to wash your hands frequently and avoid touching your mouth and nose.

-If you suffer from allergies, ask your doctor about pregnancy-safe antihistamines to manage your symptoms (prescription or over-the-counter).
-You should also avoid situations that can trigger an allergy flare-up.
-Avoid establishments with heavy scents or cigarette smoke, and stop using fragrances and cleaning products with strong odors.
+If you have allergies, ask your doctor about pregnancy-safe antihistamines to manage your symptoms (prescription or OTC).
+Also avoid situations that can trigger an allergy flare-up.
+Avoid establishments with heavy scents or cigarette smoke.
+Stop using fragrances and cleaning products with strong odors.